-Other data are primarily sourced from the Office for National Statistics (ONS) (for example, government expenditure, households' expenditure and finance expenditure) but also other bodies such as the Department for Transport (DfT), Civil Aviation Authority (CAA) and Department for Business, Energy and Industrial Strategy (BEIS).
+Other data are primarily sourced from the Office for National Statistics (ONS), for example, government expenditure, household expenditure and financial corporation expenditure, but also other bodies such as the Department for Transport, the Civil Aviation Authority and the Department for Business, Energy and Industrial Strategy.
 These account for 50% of services industries and 25% of production industries.
-We are also able to gain intelligence from these data providers regarding monthly changes in their data.
+We are also able to gain information from these data providers regarding monthly changes in their data.

-We also use the fortnightly Business Impact of Coronavirus (COVID-19) Survey (BICS) as part of our quality assurance and validation process.
+We also use the fortnightly Business Insights and Conditions Survey (BICS) as part of our quality assurance and validation process.

 Contact details for this Article